-In this article we’ll be going over hpe vs dell servers, and comparing and contrasting some of the different features and qualities that the procurement officer, system admin, or data center manager may be considering when making their decision.
+In this article we’ll be going over HPE vs Dell servers, and comparing and contrasting some of the different features and qualities that a procurement officer, system admin, or data center manager may be considering when making their decision.

-Additionally, Dell Prosupport is incomparable in the IT sphere as one of the most reliably helpful support programs around.
-If you can afford it, pro support is definitely a worthwhile investment.
-That being said, word has been going around that Dell will soon be requiring a support contact for downloads in the future, though there aren’t any explicit time tables for that yet.
+Additionally, Dell Prosupport is regarded in the IT sphere as one of the more reliably helpful support programs around.
+If you can afford it, pro support is a worthwhile investment.
+That being said, word has been going around that Dell will soon be requiring a support contact for downloads in the future, though nothing concrete has surfaced as of yet.